 View Fountains Abbey parkrun in a larger map

 Sheltered in a secluded valley only around 3 miles south west of Ripon lies Fountains Abbey & Studley Royal Water Garden; a World Heritage site and one of the most historic and beautiful places in Europe.
 Starting from Huby’s Tower at the Abbey, this is a 2 lap gently undulating, clockwise course run entirely on National Trust land on firm footpaths, designed to ensure no runner will be lapped.
 The route is marked with high vis signs.
+All runners should wear road shoes in all weathers; there are no muddy sections.

-The first shorter lap heads past the East lawn, around the Rustic bridge & Half Moon pond, following the River Skell back past the Abbey, the West Lawn and Abbey tea rooms.
+The first shorter lap heads past the East Lawn, around the Rustic Bridge & Half Moon pond, following the River Skell back past the Abbey, the West Lawn and Abbey tea rooms.

-The second lap passes the Abbey heading left of the Rustic Bridge around the stunning Studley Royal Water Garden crossing the narrow wooden footbridge in front of the Lake and following a stunning course back towards the finish line at Robin Hood’s Well in sight of the Abbey.
+The second lap passes the Abbey heading left of the Rustic Bridge around the stunning Studley Royal Water Garden crossing the narrow wooden footbridge in front of the Lake and following a stunning course back towards the finish line at Robin Hood’s Well, in sight of the Abbey.

 The start and finish is a 10 minute walk from the Fountains Abbey visitor car park, cafe and toilet facilities.